Statutes & By-laws

 16.2 Each Consultative Assembly shall submit a list of candidates for the election of Board members, as provided for in Article 12.2.

 16.3 The Consultative Assemblies serve as platforms for communication and consultation among their members and the Board.

 17.2 The Director General looks after day-to-day administration of the Association and implements the Association’s policies as set out by the Board.
-Acts which bind the Association with regard to third parties and which concern day-to-day administrative matters are signed by him.
 More specifically, the Director General is responsible for the correct provision of services.
 The Director General ensures the strict impartiality and neutrality of the Association’s secretariat staff.